linbryan910/SudokuSolver/README.md

 To-Do:
  - Add feature to read in input from formatted text file (Or easily input puzzle and can easily check that puzzle is entered correctly)
- - Explain what cross hatching and naked pair techniques are on readme.md
  - Make printing out the puzzle also really easy to read